Monad (functional programming)

 Both the concept of a monad and the term originally come from category theory, where a monad is defined as an endofunctor with additional structure.
 (Note: More formally, a monad is a monoid in the category of endofunctors.)
-(Note: Due to the fact that functions on multiple free variables are common in programming, monads as described in this article are technically what category theorists would call strong monads.)
+(Note: Because functions on multiple free variables are common in programming, monads as described in this article are technically what category theorists would call strong monads.)
 Research beginning in the late 1980s and early 1990s established that monads could bring seemingly disparate computer-science problems under a unified, functional model.
 Category theory also provides a few formal requirements, known as the monad laws, which should be satisfied by any monad and can be used to verify monadic code.

 Since monads make semantics explicit for a kind of computation, they can also be used to implement convenient language features.
 Some languages, such as Haskell, even offer pre-built definitions in their core libraries for the general monad structure and common instances.